 Name

 The user-facing display name for this application (this can be changed later).

-AS_oAuth ✓
+AS_oAuth ~

 Supported account types

-Who can use this application or access this API?
+Who can use this application or a ccess this API?

-Accounts in this organizational directory only (Quadrotech Solutions AG - LAB only - Single tenant)
+Accounts in this organization nal directory only (Quadrotech Solutions AG - LAB only - Single tenant)

-Accounts in any organizational directory (Any Azure AD directory - Multitenant)
+Accounts in any organization nal directory (Any Azure AD directory - Multitenant)

-Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)
+Accounts in any organization nal directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox c)

 Personal Microsoft accounts only

 Help me choose

 Redirect URI (optional)

-We'll return the authentication response to this URI after successfully authenticating the user.
-Providing this now is optional and it can be changed later, but a value is required for most authentication scenarios.
+sponse to this URI after successfully authenticating the user.
+Providing this now is optional and it can ired for most authentication scenarios. be

 Web e.g. https://myapp.com/auth